Newfoundland (island): Union with Canada

 Newfoundland joined Canada at one minute before midnight on March 31, 1949.
 Union with Canada has done little to reduce Newfoundlanders' self-image as a distinctive group.
 In 2003, 72% of residents responding identified first as Newfoundlanders, secondarily as Canadians.
 Separatist sentiment is low, though, less than 12% in the same 2003 study.

 The referendum campaign of 1948 was bitterly fought, and interests in both Canada and Britain favoured and supported confederation with Canada.
 Jack Pickersgill, a western Canadian native and politician, worked with the confederation camp during the campaign.
 The Catholic Church, whose members were a minority on the island, lobbied for continued independence.
 Canada offered financial incentives, including a "baby bonus" for each child in a family.

-The Confederates were led by the charismatic Joseph Smallwood, a former radio broadcaster, who had developed socialist political inclinations while working for a socialist newspaper in New York City.
+The Confederates were led by the charismatic Joseph (Joey) Smallwood, a former radio broadcaster, who had developed socialist political inclinations while working for a socialist newspaper in New York City.
 Following confederation, Smallwood led Newfoundland for decades as the elected premier.
 His policies as premier were closer to liberalism than socialism.